 The best of all worlds is to post content to social media that would be personal, educational, engaging, and entertaining—content that hits all the important value-driven touch points at one time—and implement a social media schedule that you could set and forget.

-We make posting these articles super easy by offering suggestions for what to post and when, prewritten captions you can keep or edit, and a Facebook Scheduler you can use to schedule weeks in advance.
+We make posting these articles super easy by offering suggestions for what to post and when, prewritten captions you can use as they are or edit, and a Facebook Scheduler you can use to schedule publication weeks in advance.
 There’s even a biweekly newsletter, included at no extra cost, that will go to your selected recipients’ inboxes.

 Branded Posts provides a solution to maintaining a consistent social media presence that keeps you top of mind but that doesn’t require you to take time away from your business.

-You owe it to yourself and the success of your business to check out this free, no obligation demo.
+You owe it to yourself and your success to check out this free, no obligation demo.

 Even if you don’t select our social media solution, the marketplace demands that you have a digital marketing strategy.
 Your prospective clients are online, and a consistent social media presence that delivers value will keep them coming back so that when they do need insurance, you’ll be the trusted resource they’ll call.